How to sell a car with an outstanding loan

-Find out how much is owed.
-Yes you pay $1200 per month on repayments which means you pay a little over $14K a year.
-This brings the balance to a total of $28,800 for the two years that remain, with no more to pay because you opted for the larger amount and not the balloon option.
+Find out how much is owed on your car loan.
+Let say you pay $1200 per month on repayments, which means you pay a little over $14K a year.
+This brings the balance to a total of $28,800 for the two years that remain, with no more to pay considering you opted for the larger amount and not the balloon option.

 Just be completely transparent about how much you owe so that they can cover you properly.
 After all, if your car is less than 5 years old then it makes for a safe resell where they should be able to make a profit.
-And don’t worry.
-The dealer usually arranges payment and pays your debt direct to your lender.
+And don’t worry, the dealer usually arranges payment and pays your debt direct to your lender.
 No sweat.

 Although these scenarios are not exactly ideal, if you line your credit right and repay your loan with a lower credit rate than you’re currently paying then you’re going to come on top.
 The secret is not to drive yourself deeper into debt, so control any unnecessary spending sprees where you can.

 Unencumbered you say?
-Sweet.
-That means that you did not use your vehicle as security on your car loan, your house mortgage to pay for it and may have paid for your car with either a credit card or unsecured personal loan.
+Cool.
+This means that you did not use your vehicle as security on your car loan or your house mortgage to pay for it, and may have paid for your car with either a credit card or unsecured personal loan.